-This tutorial will show how to set up two Reach M2 devices as a base and a rover with correction link over Wi-Fi.
+This tutorial will show how to set up two Reach RS2 units as rover and base and how to make them work over LoRa radio in RTK mode.

 For setting NTRIP base corrections, follow the steps from "Working with NTRIP service" guide.

 By default, every Reach RS2has the same name, and the first thing we will do is renaming them so it is easier to distinguish base and rover in the field.

 There is an easy way to understand which unit you are connected to.
 Just open the menu and tap the lamp-shaped button.
 Power Button LED will start to blink.

 Connect to Reach RS2 you want to use as a base